AA-BB-1/load-forcasting-GA-BP-GA-BP-/README.md

 BPgongju.m: Runs the standard BP neural network model.
 (For a version with a reduced sample set, see BP.m).
 GA.m: Runs the Genetic Algorithm (GA) prediction model.
 Other files: These are the supporting functions for the GA-improved BP neural network prediction model.
-经济模型：a simple sample for testing
+经济模型：A simple sample for testing
+数据集.xlsx: A dataset sample